crondito/CRCoinFlip/README.md

 Release builds can be shared from the GitHub Releases page as a zipped `.app`.

 This app is distributed for free and is not notarized.
-If macOS blocks the app after download, right-click the app and choose **Open**.
+If macOS blocks the app after download, go to **System Settings > Privacy & Security** and choose to open it anyway.

 ## Creating a Release Zip